unblinking/forgettable/README.md

 ## About

 Bremertown is a super simple online chatroom.
 Enter a nickname and begin chatting instantly.
 No password required, and no sign-up process.

+Inspired by the city of [Bremerton, WA, USA](http://www.ci.bremerton.wa.us/), but open to everyone.

 ## Show your support